Draktir/SYSC3303/Iteration05/README.txt

 Note on ROP:
 -------------
-Railway Oriented Programming (ROP) is a new-ish concept used in Functional Programming that can aid in error handling.
-Essentially, all functions return a Result type which can either be a SUCCESS or a FAILURE.
+Railway Oriented Programming (ROP) is a concept used in Functional Programming that can aid in error handling.
+Essentially, all functions return a Result object which can either be a SUCCESS or a FAILURE.
-When composing functions, as soon as one of them returns a FAILURE result, the rest of them are bypassed.
+When composing functions, as soon as one of them returns a FAILURE result, the rest of the functions are bypassed.
 The error is then handled in a single place afterwards.
 This makes the code much cleaner and removes the need for exceptions in that situation.
 The Utils/rop package contains some helper functions to facilitate ROP in our project.